bsnes-emu/bsnes/README.md

  1. Press Win+R to open the Run dialog
  2. Type `%USERPROFILE%` and press Enter to open the folder where higan keeps its game library
- 3. Delete the subdirectory named `Emulation` if it exists
+ 3. Delete the folder named `Emulation` if it exists

 Compiling from source on Windows
 --------------------------------